Park Avenue Armory Announces 2017 Season

 “Our 2017 season brings together an eclectic mix of internationally celebrated visionaries and rising talent in the creation of works that promise to be bold, unexpected, and thought-provoking.
 The season marks a decade of supporting artists in the creation of new work within the unique architectural setting of our building, and we are thrilled to have some of the most inventive creative minds with us this year,” said Rebecca Robertson, President and Executive Producer of Park Avenue Armory.
 “Our historic spaces act as a transformative agent for these daring artists and our intrepid audiences, who have come to expect to be challenged and moved by our provocative cross-disciplinary programs.”

 The North American premiere of Julian Rosefeldt’s cinematic installation, Manifesto, will kick off the season in the Armory’s drill hall in December 2016.
 The highly theatrical work features more than 50 artist manifestos reimagined as dramatic soliloquies and brought to life by Cate Blanchett in a kaleidoscopic series of characterizations.
 In March 2017, Olivier Award-winning director Richard Jones will helm Eugene O’Neill’s classic tale of industrialization and classism, The Hairy Ape, starring Tony nominee Bobby Cannavale.
-The production reimagines Jones’ acclaimed staging at The Old Vic in London, and places the audience in the center of the action, which unfolds on a rotating stage built as an extension of the muscular drill hall’s floor.
+The production reimagines Jones’ acclaimed staging at the Old Vic in London, and places the audience in the center of the action, which unfolds on a stage rotating like the conveyor belt of a large machine.
 In June, the Armory’s visual art commission brings together collaborators Jacques Herzog, Pierre de Meuron, and Ai Weiwei for the creation of a new, large-scale installation, immersing visitors in an intriguing and disquieting rumination on issues of modern-day surveillance.

 Fall 2017 will bring contemporary composer Michel van der Aa to the Armory for the North American premiere of his latest work, Blank Out, a chamber opera for soprano and 3D film that combines traditional musical elements with live action and innovative film techniques in an exploration of the life and work of poet Ingrid Jonker.
 The Armory’s commitment to presenting spatial music will continue in October with Pierre Boulez’s Répons, a 45-minute work that is rarely performed due to the demands of its non-conventional configuration.
 Marking the first New York performance of a major work by the composer since his passing earlier this year, the composition will be played twice in succession each evening with audience members switching seats to hear the work from different locations, thus changing the sonic dimensions of their experience.
 The season will conclude with a first for the legendary Le Théâtre du Soleil, as the company opens itself up to an outside director, celebrated avant-garde director Robert Lepage and his company Ex Machina.
 Lepage will lead the world premiere of the ambitious new commission that explores the fate of aboriginals across Canada from the early 19th century to contemporary times.